A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Disadvantages of a ‘friendly buyer’

-This strategy works best where there is an existing partnership or multiple owners, and the buyer/s are interested in increasing their stake in the company.
-The business may sell for a lower price (a ‘mates rate’), however, this will be offset by lower costs of selling.
+This strategy works best with an existing partnership or multiple business owners, and the buyer/s are interested in increasing their stake in the company.
+The business may sell for a lower price (a ‘mates rate’), however, this discount will be offset by lower costs of selling.

 3. Family succession